oliversaternus/http-reverse-proxy/README.md

 # http-reverse-proxy
 a simple and easily configurable nodeJS reverse-proxy using the http-proxy npm package.
 It proxies https to http using a configurable routing table.
+Websocket connections are also supported.

 ## How to use
 - install nodeJS: https://nodejs.org/en/download/